 Teachers structure maths lessons to include the following elements:

-- Sharing the Learning Title and success criteria
+- Sharing the Learning Title and where it fits in our learning journey

 - Development of varied fluency and basic skills